wojtii/wojtii/README.md

 #### General information

-- 📫 How to reach me: wojciechniedbala@pm.me
+- 📫 How to reach me: wojciechniedbala@protonmail.com